gem-pasteur/Integron_Finder/doc/source/index.rst

 First, IntegronFinder annotates the DNA sequence's CDS with Prodigal.

-Second, IntegronFinder detects independently integron integrase and *attC* recombination site.
+Second, IntegronFinder detects independently integron integrase and *attC* recombination sites.
 The Integron integrase is detected by using the intersection of two HMM profiles:

-- one specific of tyrosine-recombinase
+- one specific of tyrosine-recombinase (PF00589)
 - one specific of the patch III domain of the integron integrase.

 The *attC* recombination site is detected with a covariance model (CM) which,